ConfiYobo/HinterJs/README.md

 # HinterJs
-A flexible all language syntax highlighter
+A flexible all language syntax highlighter.<br>
 It is also a cross browser script.